chocolatey/choco-wiki/FeaturesChocolateyCentralManagement.md

 choco upgrade chocolatey-management-web --version 0.1.0-beta-20181009
 ~~~

+**NOTE:** Once installed, when you access the CCM Website you will be prompted to provide a username and password to access the site.
+By default, the username is `ccmadmin` and the password is `123qwe`.
+After you input this, you will be prompted to change the password.

 ##### Parameters

 This package creates the CCM Website and Application Pool with the following defaults: